(If you do need more information, contact Diane Faulkner at firstname.lastname@example.org or call 707-525-0143 ext. 115)

 Am I eligible to get Meals on Wheels?

 Seniors 60 years of age and older who are homebound and/or unable to shop and cook are eligible to receive Meals on Wheels.
-You may also receive Meals on Wheels, regardless of your age, if you live in designated senior housing or are the caregiver/spouse/companion of a 60+ senior who is receiving meals.
+You may also receive Meals on Wheels, regardless of your age, if you are the spouse/partner of a 60+ senior who is receiving meals, or are a person with a disability living with the 60+ homebound senior.

 Where do I get an application?

 You don’t need to fill out an application.
-We start our intake process over the phone in a very simple format.
-Just call 525-0383.
+We do our intake over the phone in a very simple format.
+Just call 707-525-0143.

 How much does it cost?